tobias/splice/README.md

   a CRDT, but you can work around / sabotage the 'C' part of those semantics via ill-considered use of aggregate tuple values.)

+Note that all of the above also applies to any scalar that is decomposable and may be concurrently changed piece-wise.  e.g. storing the content of a document as a single string is just as bad as storing it as a single vector of characters, since different actors cannot sanely make concurrent changes to the document without coordination or consensus.

 See the [modeling](#modeling) section of this document for details on how to represent aggregates within Splice efficiently and without sabotaging the "conflict-free" semantics it provides.